purdue-cs193-fall-2019/homework-1-claire-wallace/index.md

+# Claire Wallace's First CS193 Homework
+- The instructors are cool
+- Quality memes
+- I can leave whenever I want - not that I want to ;)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.